Entry No. 17: Let Me Grab My Label Maker

 I am going to take guess that it is not many.

-- I am obsessive about my food going bad, I don't like leftovers, I purge my pantry and fridge at a minimum once a week, and I used to keep a food index of every item of food in my house.
-I do not do this anymore because this is a system that would never work for my husband, therefore, was not worth the fight.
+• I am obsessive about my food going bad, I don't like leftovers, I purge my pantry and fridge at a minimum once a week, and I used to keep a food index of every item of food in my house.
+I do not do this anymore because this is a system that would never work for my husband; therefore, it was not worth the fight.
 But we will cover this later.

-- The obsessive need to purge my house of items.
-I often feel like I have too many items when in reality my house is pretty bare.
-I am donating at a minimum one box of my things a month.
+• The obsessive need to purge my house of items.
+I often feel like I have too many items when in reality, my house is pretty bare.
+I am donating at a minimum of one box of my things a month.

 Although my OCD can be annoying at times, I do not have any resentment towards it, as it helps make me who I am.